EmidaOlamide/Correlation-with-R-and-Python/README.md

 I got the data from [here](https://www.kaggle.com/datasets/danielgrijalvas/movies)

-You can view the R version on kaggle [here](https://www.kaggle.com/code/emidaolamide/movies-correlation-r)
+I answered the same questions using R. You can view the R version on kaggle [here](https://www.kaggle.com/code/emidaolamide/movies-correlation-r)

-Read my codes and have fun.

 Your feedback will be greatly appreciated.